Order Workflow & Stages

 • Red — Canceled

 Custom steps inherit the color of their parent stage.
-For example, "Quality Check" under Processing will show in teal.
+For example, "Cut and Assemble" under In Production will show in teal.

 On the Order Detail Page